 Always make sure your boat is securely fastened to your rack before heading out.
 Check it occasionally throughout your drive.
 Road vibrations can cause straps to loosen slightly and some boats soften up when exposed to the heat of the sun.

-Drive cautiously when transporting your kayak.
+Drive cautiously.
 Kayaks can affect the handling of some cars in high winds or at high speeds, so keep your speed down.

 Make sure your boat is centered on your vehicle properly so that it doesn't impair your view of the road.
 And always be mindful of your spacing between other cars if the ends of your kayak extend beyond the ends of your vehicle.